jruales/100DaysOfML/Log.md

 Rules: https://github.com/llSourcell/100_Days_of_ML_Code

+## Day 22: August 19, 2018
+**Today's Progress**:
+- Started _Chapter 11: Training Deep Neural Nets_.
+Sections:
+  - Vanishing/Exploding Gradients Problems
+  - Xavier and He Initialization
+  - Nonsaturating Activation Functions
+  - Batch Normalization; Implementing Batch Normalization with TensorFlow
+  - Gradient Clipping

+**Thoughts**:
+- The book mentions that, in general, in terms of how good activation functions are for deep learning: ELU > leaky ReLU (and its variants) > ReLU > tanh > logistic.
+I used to think that ReLU was better and more popular than ELU, but I'll give ELU another try.
+The book does note that ELU is more expensive to compute compared to ReLU, though, due to the exponential function.
+- I like that the book's definition of Batch Normalization is very clear and straightforward, and it makes sure to explain what is the difference in it during training vs inferencing.

 ## Day 21: August 18, 2018
 **Today's Progress**:
 - Finished reading _Chapter 10 Introduction to Artificial Neural Networks_ (in TensorFlow).